deriv-com/perl-Test-NoLeaks/README.md

     In general, the more passes are specified, the more chance to detect possible leaks.

-    It is good idea to initally define `passess` to some large number, e.g. `10_000` to be sure, that the suspicious code leaks, but then decrease to some smaller number, enough to produce test fail report, i.e. enough to produces 3-5 memory hits (additional pages allocations).
+    It is good idea to initally define `passes` to some large number, e.g. `10_000` to be sure, that the suspicious code leaks, but then decrease to some smaller number, enough to produce test fail report, i.e. enough to produces 3-5 memory hits (additional pages allocations).